-14,437,489 Ordinary Shares Issuable Upon Exercise of Warrants filed with the This prospectus relates to the offer and sale by the selling securityholders or their permitted transferees (collectively, the "Selling Securityholders") of (A) up to Securities 106,582,626 Class A ordinary shares, par value \$0.0001 per share ("Ordinary Shares"), of Marti Technologies, Inc. (formerly known as Galata Acquisition Corp.), an exempted company incorporated with limited liability under the laws of the Cayman Islands (the "Company"), consisting of (i) 29,462,049 Ordinary Shares issued to certain of Exchange the Selling Securityholders named in this prospectus (excluding Sponsor (as defined below)) in connection with the Business Combination (as defined below), (ii) 3,578,750 Commission dinary Shares held by Galata Acquisition Sponsor, LLC, a Delaware limited liability company ("Sponsor") and certain previous directors of the Company that were previously held as Class B ordinary shares of the Company ("Founder Shares"), which were converted on a one-for-one basis into Ordinary Shares of the Company ("Founder effective.
-Converted Shares") immediately prior to the effective time of the Merger (as defined below), (iii) 15,000 Founder Converted Shares held by Gala Investments LLC ("Gala Investments"), a Delaware limited liability company, and (iv) 73,526,827 Ordinary Shares issuable upon the conversion of (x) \$54,774,415 principal amount of convertible preliminamotes (the "Convertible Notes") and (y) up to \$40,000,000 in subscriptions of Convertible Notes at the option of Callaway Capital Management LLC up until July 9, 2024; and prospectu(B) up to 7,250,000 warrants originally issued in a private placement at a price of \$1.00 per warrant in connection with the initial public offering of the Company (the "Private is not an Placement Warrants").
+14,437,489 Ordinary Shares Issuable Upon Exercise of Warrants

+This prospectus relates to the offer and sale by the selling securityholders or their permitted transferees (collectively, the "Selling Securityholders") of (A) up to 106,582,626 Class A ordinary shares, par value \$0.0001 per share ("Ordinary Shares"), of Marti Technologies, Inc. (formerly known as Galata Acquisition Corp.), an exempted company incorporated with limited liability under the laws of the Cayman Islands (the "Company"), consisting of (i) 29,462,049 Ordinary Shares issued to certain of the Selling Securityholders named in this prospectus (excluding Sponsor (as defined below)) in connection with the Business Combination (as defined below), (ii) 3,578,750 Ordinary Shares held by Galata Acquisition Sponsor, LLC, a Delaware limited liability company ("Sponsor") and certain previous directors of the Company that were previously held as Class B ordinary shares of the Company ("Founder Shares"), which were converted on a one-for-one basis into Ordinary Shares of the Company ("Founder Converted Shares") immediately prior to the effective time of the Merger (as defined below), (iii) 15,000 Founder Converted Shares held by Gala Investments LLC ("Gala Investments"), a Delaware limited liability company, and (iv) 73,526,827 Ordinary Shares issuable upon the conversion of (x) \$54,774,415 principal amount of convertible notes (the "Convertible Notes") and (y) up to \$40,000,000 in subscriptions of Convertible Notes at the option of Callaway Capital Management LLC ("Callaway Capital Management") up until July 9, 2024; and (B) up to 7,250,000 warrants originally issued in a private placement at a price of \$1.00 per warrant in connection with the initial public offering of the Company (the "Private Placement Warrants").

-offer to We are registering the offer and sale of the securities held by the Selling Securityholders, in some cases, to satisfy certain registration rights we have granted, and in other sell these cases, to provide for resale by affiliates of the Company under the Securities Act.
-Subject to existing lockup or other restrictions on transfer, the Selling Securityholders may securities offer all or part of the securities for resale from time to time through public or private transactions, at either prevailing market prices or at privately negotiated prices.
-These nor does securities are being registered to permit the Selling Securityholders to sell securities from time to time, in amounts, at prices and on terms determined at the time of offering. seek The Selling Securityholders may sell these securities through ordinary brokerage transactions, directly to market makers of our shares or through any other means described in an offer the section entitled "Plan of Distribution" herein.
-In connection with any sales of Ordinary Shares offered hereunder, the Selling Securityholders, any underwriters, agents, buy brokers or dealers participating in such sales may be deemed to be "underwriters" within the meaning of the Securities Act of 1933, as amended, or the "Securities Act."
+We are registering the offer and sale of the securities held by the Selling Securityholders, in some cases, to satisfy certain registration rights we have granted, and in other cases, to provide for resale by affiliates of the Company under the Securities Act.
+Subject to existing lockup or other restrictions on transfer, the Selling Securityholders may offer all or part of the securities for resale from time to time through public or private transactions, at either prevailing market prices or at privately negotiated prices.
+These securities are being registered to permit the Selling Securityholders to sell securities from time to time, in amounts, at prices and on terms determined at the time of offering.
+The Selling Securityholders may sell these securities through ordinary brokerage transactions, directly to market makers of our shares or through any other means described in the section entitled "Plan of Distribution" herein.
+In connection with any sales of Ordinary Shares offered hereunder, the Selling Securityholders, any underwriters, agents, brokers or dealers participating in such sales may be deemed to be "underwriters" within the meaning of the Securities Act of 1933, as amended, or the "Securities Act."

-We are registering these securities for resale by the Selling Securityholders named in this prospectus, or their transferees, pledgees, donees or assignees or other in any successors-in-interest (that receive any of the shares as a gift, distribution, or other non-sale related transfer).
+We are registering these securities for resale by the Selling Securityholders named in this prospectus, or their transferees, pledgees, dones or assignees or other successors-in-interest (that receive any of the shares as a gift, distribution, or other non-sale related transfer).

-jurisdiction We will not receive any proceeds from the sale of the securities by the Selling Securityholders, except with respect to amounts received by the Company upon exercise of the Warrants to the extent such Warrants are exercised for cash. the offer
+We will not receive any proceeds from the sale of the securities by the Selling Securityholders, except with respect to amounts received by the Company upon exercise of the Warrants to the extent such Warrants are exercised for cash.